keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

-You can clone that repo to access it locally or just look at it for examples as you implement the functionality "from scratch" on your local Kubernetes deployment cluster.
+You can clone that repo to access it locally or just look at it for examples as you implement the functionality "from scratch" on your local Kubernetes cluster.
 The
 [README](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/setup/observability/README.md)
 file for that repo contains additional information.